nf-core/metatdenovo/docs/usage.md

 ## Assembler options

 By default, the pipeline uses Megahit (i.e. `--assembler  megahit`) to assemble the cleaned and trimmed FastQ reads to create the reference genome.
-Megahit is fast and memory-efficient, and is recommended for prokaryotic samples.
-The pipeline allows you to choose another assembler, RNAspades (i.e. `--assembler rnaspades` ), that is recommended for eukaryotic samples.
+Megahit is fast and it requires a not a lot of memory to run, typically is suggested to be used with prokaryotic samples.
+The pipeline allows you to choose another assembler RNAspades, (i.e. `--assembler rnaspades` ), that is usually suggested to use for eukaryotic samples.

-> N.B. you can use `Megahit` for eukaryotic samples or `RNAspades` for prokaryotes, these are just recommendations.
+> N.B. you can use `Megahit` for eukaryotic samples too, we just suggest what is the best option according to our experience (literature?).

 ## Orf caller options